asriva32/Qwen3.cpp/README.md

 Will try to remove this dependency in the future

 ## Requirements

+- Use Linux/WSL2
-Need gcc version that supports C++ 23
+- Need gcc version that supports C++ 23
-Need rust installed
+- Need rust installed

 ## Build